At Middendorf’s, dining is all about the crispy Louisiana catfish.

 - Reservations suggested

-| Middendorf's proprietors make a weekly 60-minute trek to Pass Manchac just to buy two tons of catfish.
-Chef Horst Pfeifer, who once owned a fine dining restaurant in New Orleans, has seamlessly transitioned to casual seafood house owner.
-The restaurant’s three large, unconnected structures seem never to be empty.
-Catfish filets are sliced by hand so thinly that, after breading and frying, they become a most delectable tidbit: greaseless, crisp, and always cooked to order.
+Food & Drinks: The restaurant's team hand slices it so thinly that, after being breaded and fried to order, it is just right: greaseless and crisp.
 Contrarians also may order the fried catfish thick-cut or whole, styles that don't lend themselves to chip-like dipping into tartar sauce but do provide more catfish flavor.
-If catfish isn't your deal, there are other options, namely a fine stew of oysters with milk and scallions, the stuffed crab and a broiled whole flounder that no restaurant would be ashamed of delivering to a table.
-Desserts are made in-house, and include classic New Orleans bread pudding, cheesecake and ice creams.
-The wine list is short and not exciting.
-The only remarkable bit of décor is the main building's restrooms, which are crafted completely from stainless steel, a defensive tactic prompted by the nearby railroad tracks as the trains rattled the tiles off the walls. |
+If catfish isn't your preference, other options include a fine oyster stew with milk and scallions, soft-shell crab, and a broiled or fried whole flounder that no establishment would be ashamed of delivering to a table.
+Desserts made in-house include classic New Orleans bread pudding, Key lime pie, white chocolate pecan pie, cheesecake and ice creams.
+The short wine list is not exciting.
+Wooden floors and tables and a partially open-air deck overlooking the water combine to make this a relaxing place to enjoy the seafood.
+The only remarkable bit of décor is the main building's restrooms, which are crafted completely from stainless steel, a defensive tactic prompted by the nearby railroad tracks as the trains rattled the tiles off the walls.
+Other locations.